 DR. ADRIANA GIOTTA, PhD

-Consultant Clinical Psychologist (UK HCPC registered), Associate Fellow & Chartered Member (BPS), Certified Schema Therapist (ISST)
+Consultant Clinical Psychologist (UK HCPC registered), Associate Fellow & Chartered Member (BPS), Registered Clinical Supervisor (RAPPS), Certified Schema Therapist (ISST)

-PhD, Depth Psychology - University of Essex, UK - Department of Psychosocial and Psychoanalytic Studies
+PhD, Depth Psychology - University of Essex, UK - Department of Psychosocial and Psychoanalytic Studies.
+See link to thesis.

 Masters, Clinical Psychology - G. Marconi University, Italy